IzetopeDev/PythonWebProj/DevLog.md

 I don't have a lot of time today so that's about it
 ### 1000
 I started the django tutorial but am now figuring out how virtual environment works lol
+### 1030
+making a venv.
+Just realised I'm in the main branch oops

 ## 230324
 Finally starting with the website.
 At least I'm writing something in this doc.
 There are many things I have to do.
 For now the plan is to